josiemundi/knative-eventing-blockchain-demo/README.md

 ## Introduction

 This project explores Knative Eventing.
 The aim of the project is to show a how a stream of events can be consumed and displayed in real-time using Knative Eventing.
+It is assumed that you already have an idea of what Knative is and have perhaps already deployed one of their starter demos, like the [hello-world example](https://knative.dev/docs/eventing/samples/helloworld/helloworld-go/).

 In this tutorial, you will deploy a go application that streams messages to a Knative broker.
 A service (event display) can subscribe to the events and they can be displayed in real time via a UI.